thomsen67/GekkoTimeseries/PyGekko/README.md

 ## Disclaimers
 PyGekko is work in progress and quite immature as a package right now.
 Still, the string-based interface is expected to be stable and work as-is, also in the longer run.

 The PyGekko 3.3.1 version corresponds to the official Gekko 3.3.1 version, and moving forwards, these version numbers will match.
 Note that 'beta' releases for PyGekko are expected, for instance PyGekko 3.3.2b1, signifying work in progress towards an official PyGekko 3.3.2 version (beta versions are not installed by `pip install` unless the user explicitly asks for it).
+You may also encounter 'post' releases like 3.3.1.post1, where typically only very minor PyGekko interface problems are addressed.

 ## Requirements
 The PyGekko package only works for Python versions 3.11-3.13 under Windows 64-bit (Python 3.11 was released in October 2022).
 PyGekko uses the Python.NET package under the hood, which only works for Windows and does not yet support Python 3.14 (released in October 2025).
 PyGekko support for Python < 3.11 could be provided if there is sufficient interest.
 Windows 32-bit is no longer supported